LDAWG-a11y/a11yWebApp/src/guides/using-office-365-accessibility-assistant.md

 #### Further help

-• Free services, guides, and resources to help are available from the Plain English Campaign
+• Free services, guides, and resources to help are available from the [Plain English Campaign (external website)](https://www.plainenglish.co.uk/)
-• Measure the readability of the text using Hemingway Editor
+• Measure the readability of the text using [Hemingway Editor (external website)](https://hemingwayapp.com/)

 ### Font